 What is the aim of PMMSY?

-- Government launches this scheme with the aim that they can enhance fish production with an additional 70 lakh tonnes production by the end of 2024-25 and…
+• The government launched this scheme with the aim that they can enhance fish production with an additional 70 lakh tonnes production by the end of 2024-25 and…

-- Those who are associated with the export business in fisheries will get an earning of Rs 1, 00,000 crores by the end of 2024-25.
+• Those associated with the export business in fisheries will earn Rs 1, 00,000 crores by the end of 2024-25.

-- Doubling the income of fish farmers and fishers will also give a boost to the sector
+• Doubling the income of fish farmers and fishers will also give a boost to the sector

-- It reduces post-harvest losses of farmers to 10% from 20% to 25%
+• It reduces post-harvest losses of farmers to 10% from 20% to 25%

-- But primarily PMMSY will focus on adopting the area-based approaches and will create fisheries clusters through backward and forward linkages and the main aim is to generate employment activities such as seaweed and ornamental fish cultivation which mainly focus on quality brood, seed and feed, species diversification, marketing network, and critical infrastructure.
+• But primarily, PMMSY will focus on adopting the area-based approaches and will create fisheries clusters through backward and forward linkages, and the main aim is to generate employment activities such as seaweed and ornamental fish cultivation, which mainly focus on quality brood, seed and feed, species diversification, marketing network, and critical infrastructure.

 Beneficiary list for PMMSY